Dave Cowens: Boston Celtics (1970–1980)

-The following season, Cowens averaged 19.0 PPG, 15.7 RPG, 4.4 APG and 1.3 BPG while guiding the Celtics to a record of 56–26.
+The following season, Cowens played in 80 games and played a career high 41.9 MPG, he averaged 19.0 PPG, 15.7 RPG, 4.4 APG and a career high 1.3 BPG while guiding the Celtics to a record of 56–26.
+During the year he also achieved his first of six career triple doubles on November 25, 1973 vs. Cleveland where he scored 21 points, 18 rebounds and 11 assists.
+He set multiple Celtics single season records, including total defensive rebounds with 993, defensive rebounds per game with 12.4, and a 90.6 defensive rating.
+He was also selected to his third straight All-Star Game.
 Cowens was instrumental in bringing the Celtics into the playoffs, where they defeated the Buffalo Braves in six games and the New York Knicks in five.
 In the finals, the Celtics faced the top-seeded Milwaukee Bucks.
 The teams split the first six games, with each team winning at least once on their home court.
 This led to a decisive Game 7, where the Celtics faced the Bucks in Milwaukee.
 The Celtics prevailed thanks to a strong performance by Cowens, who recorded 28 points and 14 rebounds as the Celtics took their 12th NBA championship.
+During the postseason run Cowens averaged 20.5 PPG and 13.3 RPG.

-Cowens won his second NBA championship ring as a member of the 1975–1976 Celtics team that defeated the Phoenix Suns, 4–2, in the NBA Finals.
+Prior to the 1974-75 season Cowens broke his foot in a preseason match up and didn’t play in his first game until November 21, 1974 vs. the Phoenix Suns.
+Cowens went on to play 65 games that year following his return, and continued with his strong play averaging 20.4 PPG, 14.7 RPG, 4.6 APG, 1.1 BPG and a career high 1.3 steals per game.
+That year Cowens also finished behind Wes Unseld for the league’s rebounding title.
+For his defensive efforts Cowens was selected to his first NBA All-Defensive Second Team, appeared in his fourth straight All-Star game, and was selected to his second All-NBA Second Team.
+That year Cowens helped lead the Celtics to a 60-22 record and they beat the Houston Rockets 4-1 in the conference semifinals, as he averaged 20.5 PPG, 16.5 RPG, and 4.2 APG.
+Despite this, he and the Celtics lost in the conference finals 4-2 to the Washington Bullets.